gitter-badger/notes-2/README.md

 3. Improve the existing notes
 4. Add documentation for new function declarations, global variable declarations, structure definitions or enumerate definitions of the Diablo 1 game engine.
 5. ...

-The README of each sub-project tracks the progress for each of its source files.

 ## Public domain